Hitesh464156/airbnb/README.md

 # airbnb

-🏡 Airbnb Clone - MERN Stack Project
+🏡 Airbnb - MERN Stack Project
 Welcome to my Airbnb Clone, a full-stack web application built with the powerful MERN stack.
 This project replicates the core features of the popular Airbnb platform, allowing users to book unique stays, host properties, and manage bookings — all with an intuitive, modern UI and seamless backend integration.